Luxembourg-Open-Source-Club/guides/README.md

 > CLI = Command Line Interface also known as terminal

-At this point you might be asking, "why do people use CLI, this is so ugly!".
-Well, the answer is pretty simple, its fast.
-Therefore, instead of you so through the file explorer finding files, or find applications to run, that process can be done more efficiently and way faster using CLI.
+At this point you might be asking: "Why do people use CLI, this is so ugly!".
+Well, the answer is pretty simple, it's fast.
+Therefore, instead of you going through the file explorer finding files, or find applications to run, that process can be done more efficiently and way faster using CLI.
 As an example, if you use VS Code as you text editor, and it is installed (if you are using WSL and you have VS Code on your Windows it should also work), try typing `code` on the